alexgcoleman/yc_super/README.md

 ### `SuperData`
 Object that holds disbursement and payment data
-- Convinent short-hand to bundle both sets of data together, and indicate intent with type hints
+- Convenient short-hand to bundle both sets of data together, and indicate intent with type hints
-- Would ideally implement some validators at the class level, to enforce structure of each dataframe (i.e. enforcing that all `payment` data contains an `employee_code`)
+- Would ideally implement some validators at the class level, to enforce structure of each DataFrame (i.e. enforcing that all `payment` data contains an `employee_code`)
 - Thought here is that you could implement additional parsers, and as long as they return a validated `SuperData` object then it can be used by the rest of the pipeline without any changes.

 ## Pandas Extensions - Custom Accessors
-Implemented additonal pandas accessors.
-Seems slightly more convinient than applying lambdas
+Implemented additional pandas accessors.
+Seems slightly more convenient than applying lambdas

 Honestly, just wanted to try it after reading [this page](https://pandas.pydata.org/docs/development/extending.html).